IBM/transition-amr-parser/README.md

 2. The stack-Transformer [(Fernandez Astudillo et al 2020)](https://openreview.net/pdf?id=b36spsuUAde).
 A sequence to sequence model that also encodes stack and buffer state of the parser into its attention heads.

-Current version is `0.3.3`.
-Aside from listed collaborators, the initial commit was developed by Miguel Ballesteros and Austin Blodgett while at IBM.
+Current version is `0.3.3` and yields `80.5` Smatch on the AMR2.0 test-set using the default stack-Transformer configuration.
+Aside from listed [contributors](https://github.com/IBM/transition-amr-parser/graphs/contributors), the initial commit was developed by Miguel Ballesteros and Austin Blodgett while at IBM.

 ## Manual Installation